Germany says halts Rheinmetall defence deal with Russia

 "I can confirm that in the light of the EU sanctions, permission to export a combat training centre has been revoked," a spokesman said.

-Rheinmetall (RHMG.DE) said on Monday it was in talks with the German government.
+Rheinmetall said on Monday it was in talks with the German government.

 Berlin's intention to stop to the deal, flagged in March, has been delivered in writing, the company said.
 Rheinmetall declined to comment on the details of the contract worth some 100 million euros, nor on whether it might seek compensation from the government.